-Mold is a pollutant.
-It is organisms that naturally occur both indoors and in natural environments.
-Mold growth indoors must be cleaned and the water source identified, since when the water source (humidity, standing water, damp clothes or towels) is eliminated, mold will not grow.
+Mold is a group of organisms that occur both indoors and in natural environments where moisture is present.
+Mold growth indoors must be cleaned and the source of moisture (humidity, standing water, damp spaces, wet clothes, etc.) identified and eliminated.
+Until the moisture is eliminated mold will continue to grow.